MichaelJEvan/GForce_2/README.md

 The program will need a current version of Python3.........python 3.8.9 was utilized during the development of this software.

-I will have a .dmg file available shortly for anyone that would like to utilize the program on a Mac computer that is not familiar with programing.
-This will only require a normal software install like any other software package.
-Enjoy!
+The .dmg file is an Apple Mac instalation file that you can download to run the application on a Mac.
+Just double click the .dmg and drag the icon to the applications folder.
+ENJOY!!!!!

 Below is a screen shot of the program: